 type Celsius is new Float; type Fahrenheit is new Float;

-The declaration makes it impossible to add a value of type Celsius to a value of type Fahrenheit without explicit conversion.
+The declarations make it impossible to add a value of type Celsius to a value of type Fahrenheit without explicit conversion.
 Even explicit conversions also require additional numeric calculations that respect the relationship of the real-world units being converted.
 For example, F = CC (where F is Fahrenheit and CC is Celsius) only works when CC = -40, otherwise one needs

 F = convert_to_fahrenheit(CC)